chakchurina/embedding-model-selection/README.md

 7. **ModernBERT**: The model behaves incorrectly.
 Documents from _Gestational diabetes_ have a higher average similarity to _LADA_ than to their own category.
 The average similarity to LADA exceeds 0.8, while to Gestational diabetes it is only ~0.7.
 This suggests that the model fails to correctly distinguish categories.

-So,
-- the selected models from Voyage, MedEmbed, and ModernBERT demonstrated insufficient ability to correctly differentiate categories in this test,
-- while the OpenAI, Alibaba, Jina, and BioBERT models performed well.

 Additionally, visualizing similarity distributions helps assess the similarity values that each model assigns to domain-specific texts.
 These insights can be used to fine-tune threshold values for retrieval tasks, balancing recall and precision in search applications.

 ### Robustness to Typos